-When a woman who is a friend or relative makes a request for a particular midwife to provide care the following process should be followed:
+When a service user who is a friend or relative makes a request for a particular midwife to provide care the following process should be followed:

-- The woman's desires and choices should be clearly documented in a care plan and discussed amongst the team involved in her care as early as possible.
+- The service user's desires and choices should be clearly documented in a care plan and discussed amongst the team involved in her care as early as possible.
 There must be clear evidence of discussion and informed consent by the friend, relative or colleague.
-This should outline the possible implications of this arrangement detailing the risks and benefits. - In agreeing to the request of her/his friend or relative, the midwife concerned must be willing to make every endeavor, including working flexibly with colleagues around shifts and other commitments to try and give the woman her choice of care giver.
-The woman concerned should be aware that there can be no absolute guarantee of carer availability. - The midwife concerned, if agreeable to providing care, must first discuss the request with their direct line manager to ensure that the professional and ethical implications of providing care to someone with whom she/he has a personal relationship have been thoroughly considered.
+This should outline the possible implications of this arrangement detailing the risks and benefits. - In agreeing to the request of her/his friend or relative, the midwife concerned must be willing to make every endeavour, including working flexibly with colleagues around shifts and other commitments to try and give the service user her choice of care giver.
+The service user concerned should be aware that there can be no absolute guarantee of carer availability. - The midwife concerned, if agreeable to providing care, must first discuss the request with their direct line manager to ensure that the professional and ethical implications of providing care to someone with whom she/he has a personal relationship have been thoroughly considered.
 This discussion should clarify the issue of vicarious liability.
-The following should be discussed: - o Implications for personal relationship with woman concerned. - o Adherence to Trust guidelines, policies and protocols & NMC Code - Managing existing work commitments - Professional relationships with colleagues - Importance of objectivity - The midwife may also wish to seek professional advice and support from her/his named Professional Midwifery Advocate. - A formal request to care for the woman concerned should be made in writing to the Head of Midwifery (HOM) or in her absence, her nominated deputy.
-The HOM or nominated deputy must agree to the request and respond in writing prior to the provision of care (Appendix 1). - A clear plan should be implemented to determine how best to support this woman's choice and how best to manage other workload and commitments.
+The following should be discussed: - Implications for personal relationship with service user concerned. - Adherence to Trust guidelines, policies and protocols & NMC Code - o Managing existing work commitments - Professional relationships with colleagues - o Importance of objectivity - The midwife may also wish to seek professional advice and support from her/his named Professional Midwifery Advocate. - A formal request to care for the service user concerned should be made in writing to the Divisional Chief Midwife or in their absence, a nominated deputy.
+The Divisional Chief Midwife or nominated deputy must agree to the request and respond in writing prior to the provision of care (Appendix 1). - A clear plan should be implemented to determine how best to support this service user's choice and how best to manage other workload and commitments.
 This may involve adjustments to working patterns in line with UK working time regulations on the part of the midwife and may involve working (with agreement) on a day off.
 The plan should include a clear arrangement for time in lieu or where appropriate agreed remuneration for hours worked outside normal working hours.
-The NHS Litigation Authority makes no distinction between providing care for women generally or friends/relatives during a normal shift.
-In terms of other arrangements, it expects this to be done with the specific agreement of management to either change shifts or attend as a supernumerary. - The midwife must continue to deliver NHS care within the bounds of her employment contract, regardless of whether she is technically working on a day off.
-The midwife should not be doing anything that her employers and managers are not aware of in terms of working hours.
-In these circumstances, the employing Trust/Board can remain vicariously liable for the care provided by the midwife.
+The NHS Litigation Authority makes no distinction between providing care for service users generally or friends/relatives during a normal shift.
+In terms of other arrangements, it expects this to be done with the specific agreement of management to either change shifts or attend as a supernumerary.